SAP-samples/partner-reference-application/Tutorials/44c-Multi-Tenancy-Features-EMail.md

     2. Run the command `npm add @sap-cloud-sdk/mail-client`.
 The package handles the sending of the email.

-    3. Run the command `npm add @sap/textbundle`.
-The package retrieves text bundles from i18n-files.

-    4. Run the command `npm add escape-html`.
+    3. Run the command `npm add escape-html`.
 This handles the html escaping of the poetry slam data when creating the email.

-## SAP BTP Deployment
+### SAP BTP Deployment

 1. Run the command `npm install` in your project root folder to install the required npm modules for the application.

 2. Build and deploy the application.
     > Note: For detailed instructions on how to deploy, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).

-## SAP BTP Configuration of the Consumer Subaccount
+### SAP BTP Configuration of the Consumer Subaccount
 To send the email, a destination needs to be set up in the consumer account.

 1. Open the SAP BTP cockpit of the consumer subaccount.